-Types of graduate jobs
+Eleven types of graduate jobs in book publishing

 Production departments take the manuscript and design elements and transform them into a finished book.
 Production teams take on project management roles and can get involved with anything from ordering paper to getting quotes and negotiating prices on typesetting, printing and binding.
 Shops will be expecting the book at a certain time, so it’s crucial that the production runs to schedule.

 Distribution departments operate at some publishers, although some use a third party.
 A large warehouse may have up to 20,000 titles and must send books across the world.
-There are many challenges involved in stocking and distributing books: some have a quick turn over, while others sell slowly, but in regular quantities.
+There are many challenges involved in stocking and distributing books: some have a quick turnover, while others sell slowly, but in regular quantities.
 Sophisticated stock management systems have been developed in order to deal with this efficiently.

 Support staff include everything from finance to IT and HR.
 The skills required to work in these areas in a publishing company are much the same as those in other companies – but you’ll be at an advantage if you can show an interest in, and an understanding of, the publishing process.

 Scientific, technical and medical publishers (often referred to as STM or professional publishing) produce titles for people working professionally in specialist fields.
 The content is technical, so related expertise can be useful.
-The market for online STM information has grown rapidly over the past decade, making this one of the most technologically advanced areas of publishing.